Welcome to Integrative Healing Services

 Framing the Value

 Private pay keeps your therapy truly private, flexible, and focused on what matters to you—not on “medical necessity” rules or diagnostic labels.
-It lets us tailor session length, pace, and methods (CBT, DBT, ACT, mindfulness, A.R.T.) to your goals—without third-party restrictions or audits.
-Couples Psychotherapy
+It lets us tailor session length, pace, and methods (CBT, DBT, ACT, mindfulness, A.R.T.) to your goals—without third-party interference in your care.

-Using insurance requires a mental-health diagnosis and ongoing documentation to prove “medical necessity”; claims and audit requests from insurance companies gives insurance companies access to your private documentation of your sessions.
+• Using insurance requires a mental-health diagnosis and ongoing documentation to prove “medical necessity”; claims and audit requests from insurance companies give insurance companies access to your private documentation of your sessions.
+No claims, no audit requests, no insurer access to session documentation.
+This practice does not submit records to insurance companies.

 HIPAA gives protection to psychotherapy notes, though information for “treatment, payment, and operations” are open to review by insurers; private pay minimizes those external disclosures.

-Insurance companies don’t cover couples therapy unless one partner is the “identified patient” with a diagnosable mental health condition; private pay removes that constraint so sessions can focus on outcomes.
+• Insurance companies don’t cover couples therapy unless one partner is the “identified patient” with a diagnosable mental health condition; private pay removes that constraint.
+Even then, research indicates the most 90 minutes as the most beneficial time frame for couple work.

 FAQ on Private Pay